akashprak/StockPrice-TimeSeries/README.md

 ### SARIMAX
 The SARIMAX model is trained on the Close price with the Volume data as the exogeneous variable.

+### PROPHET
+Prophet is a time-series forecasting tool by Meta which automatically handles trends, seasons, missing values and is robust to outliers.
+It is a powerful tool for time series forecasting especially when there is complex patterns involved.

+PROPHET is trained on the Close price and forecasting is done along the test data.

 ## Dependencies
 - `pandas`
 - `numpy`